sheldonkreger/sheldonkreger/content/my-interest-in-elixir.md

 Initially, I was more than hesitant to throw away nearly a year of evening study just to gamble on some hot new tool.
 But, what did I have to lose?
 My Scala adventure had led only down an eternally forking path of syntactic confusion.
 My code didn't actually do anything.

-My buddy from the aformentioned meetups happens to also run an Elixir meetup.
+My buddy from the aforementioned meetups happens to also run an Elixir meetup.
 This one is hands on, where I knew I could get help with syntax where I needed it.
 I had already dove into functional concepts, so that wasn't a hurdle anymore.
 Erlang sounded great, but the Elixir meetup was my opportunity to get help and socialize here in Portland.

 After reading a fascinating paper comparing the JVM and BEAM, I knew that learning Erlang would at least be interesting.

 So, just two months ago, I picked up an Elixir book and started working through the examples.
 Today, I feel confident in my understanding of the primary data structures in Elixir.
 Furthermore, the syntax is easy for me to read.
 The code examples I find online almost always make sense to me right away.
 I can open up source code on GitHub and know which files to open.
 Often times, I can read the code in those files.
 Is this supposed to be exciting?
 Because I am thrilled.

 It is extremely refreshing to discover a language oriented around managing processes and facilitating concurrent execution.
-I feel like it's exactly what I was lookiing for.
+I feel like it's exactly what I was looking for.
 And, while I'm eager to dive into Erlang, Elixir has proven to be easy to read - which is a huge bonus for a person like me.